jakutis/ava-vs-jest/results.m4.md

 ### memory usage plot

+When max-old-space-size is 512MB.
 Ava on the left, Jest on the right.

 #### 10000